UX Writer vs Copywriter: What’s the ACTUAL Difference?

 UX stands for User Experience.
 As UX design enhances the user experience, so does the UX writing.

-UX writing means writing a user interface microcopy of a product that provides a guide to use that product.
+UX writing is writing user interface microcopy for a product that provides a guide to using it.
 Users often encounter this copy while using a product.

-On the other hand, copywriters write content to market a business’s services or product.
-This writing focuses on the goals to increase product sales, while UX writing mainly focuses on the design and efficient usage of a certain product.
-Copywriters primarily rely on market research data and formulas to write creatively and improve sales.
+On the other hand, copywriters write content to market a business’s services or products.
+This writing focuses on increasing product sales, while UX writing primarily focuses on the design and efficient use of a particular product.
+Copywriters rely on market research data and formulas to write creatively and improve sales.

 UX writers are sometimes also called content strategists or content designers.
-The content designer is an old term and is now replaced with content strategists, but still, it is not a proper term to define a UX writer’s job description.
+The content designer is an outdated term that content strategist now replaces, but it is still not a proper term for defining a UX writer’s job description.

-UX writers also help in writing content strategy along with the product manager.
-They mainly rely on the use of Figma and other collaborative design tools like Adobe XD for communication.
+UX writers also help write content strategy alongside the product manager.
+They mainly rely on Figma and other collaborative design tools, such as Adobe XD, for communication.
 A good user experience highlights UX writing.

 This practice is the power of good UX writing in comparison to simple copywriting.
 This minor change increased traffic and engagement by 17%.

-As these terms are different but not all the differences are black and white, let’s have a look at these points to understand the major differences:
+As these terms are different, but not all the differences are black and white, let’s have a look at these points to understand the significant differences:

 1. Helping Marketing a Business vs. Helping the Customers

-Although both UX writers and copywriters help the business and customers, UX writing primarily focuses on helping the customers to complete a task.
-The job is to simplify the use of a product, and thus this practice increases customer satisfaction, and they have greater trust in the business.
+Although both UX writers and copywriters help businesses and customers, UX writing primarily focuses on assisting customers complete a task.
+The job is to simplify the use of a product, which increases customer satisfaction and builds greater trust in the business.

-No doubt good copywriting skills help the customers as well, but the goals are primarily business-profit oriented.
-In copywriting, the text is tempting and appealing for a user, which intimidates and leads them to take action in the support of business marketing.
+No doubt, good copywriting skills help customers as well, but the goals are primarily profit-oriented.
+In copywriting, the text is tempting and appealing to users, which intimidates them and leads them to take action in support of business marketing.

-In short, it can be said that UX writing helps the customers while copywriting helps grow business sales.
+In short, UX writing helps customers, while copywriting helps grow sales.

 Copywriting is sales-oriented, while UX writing is product-oriented.
-Copywriting increases business sales, while UX writing simplifies the method to use a product with simpler words.
+Copywriting increases sales, while UX writing simplifies the way a product is used with simpler words.

-UX writers do not tend to write a copy that attracts potential buyers or customers, instead, they use simpler words to explain processes and things for the user.
+UX writers do not tend to write copy that attracts potential buyers or customers; instead, they use simpler language to explain processes and features to users.

-A copywriter writes with a focus to impress the reader and intimidate them to take an action.
-The words are compelling and engaging so that the reader either sticks with the text or takes an action in the support of the business that leads to more sales and profit.
+A copywriter writes with a focus on impressing the reader and intimidating them into taking action.
+The words are compelling and engaging so that the reader either sticks with the text or takes an action in support of the business that leads to more sales and profit.

 3. Design Tools vs. Quantitative Research